 It’s unsurprising, therefore, that some schools are looking at new techniques to help students cope with exam-related anxiety: from wellness initiatives to yoga and breathing exercises.
 Indeed, it was recently reported that tai chi is being taught in primary schools as a way to combat nerves and anxiety in the lead up to SATs.

 Many other educational leaders share Mr White’s perspective.
 Recently, the Department of Education launched a two-year research project, during which schoolchildren will learn about mindfulness, being taught breathing exercises, relaxation techniques, and more.
 Tai chi is one such technique that might feature on this new programme.
-But what is tai chi, and how can it help students reach their full academic potential?
+The US Government has also published a paper praising Tai Chi.
+What is tai chi, and how can it help students reach their full academic potential?

 Tai chi was originally developed as a martial art in China in the thirteenth century.
 This practice, which focuses on deep breathing, relaxation, and a series of gentle movements, has found popularity across the world due to its numerous health benefits.

-Research has shown that tai chi – sometimes referred to as tai chi chuan – can help reduce stress levels, increase muscle strength, release tension, and improve blood circulation, concentration, posture, and general mobility.
+Research has shown that tai chi when practised regularly in children, teenagers and adults can help reduce stress and anxiety levels, increase muscle strength, release tension, and improve blood circulation, concentration, posture, and general mobility.

 Tai chi is a really effective mode of exercise for children, and can really enhance their mind/body balance, as well as improving their ability to concentrate and calm their minds (all of which is helpful for academic performance).